solliancenet/azure-synapse-analytics-workshop-300/day-01/lab01-data-integration-part-1.md

 Now let's see how to perform the same load operation with the COPY statement.

 1. In the query window, replace the script with the following to truncate the heap table and load data using the COPY statement.
+Connect to `SQLPool01` if it is not selected.
 Be sure to replace `<PrimaryStorage>` with the default storage account name for your workspace (replace `SUFFIX` with your **student ID**):

     ```sql
     TRUNCATE TABLE wwi_staging.SaleHeap_SUFFIX;